zbalkan/ditjson/docs/testing.md

 3. In an elevated prompt, create an IFM snapshot with `ntdsutil` (`activate instance ntds`, `ifm`, `create full <path>`).
 Copy the resulting `ntds.dit` and `SYSTEM` files to a local, access-controlled test directory.
-4. Run ditjson against that pair.
+4. Run ditjson against that pair, passing the database and matching hive as the two positional arguments (for example, `ditjson /fixture/ntds.dit /fixture/SYSTEM --output /fixture/domain.json`).
 Do **not** add the files or extracted output to Git; both contain reusable credential material.
 5. In an isolated Python environment, install Impacket and run:

    ```text